Happening Now

 • City Council directed staff to conduct robust internal and external stakeholder engagement and data analysis to inform a recommendation on single-use plastic reduction

-January 2023 – City Council approved to update City Code Chapter 15 to prohibit the use of plastic bags in curbside brush and leaf collection
+• City Council approved the update to City Code Chapter 15 prohibiting the use of plastic bags in curbside brush and leaf collection

-February 2023 – Provided an update to the Environment & Safety Committee on initial findings from internal engagement and data collection and analysis of sanitation services in regards to plastic bags and disposable foodware products
+• City staff provided an update to the Environment & Safety Committee (ESC) on initial findings from internal engagement, data collection, and analysis of sanitation services regarding plastic bags and disposable food ware products

-• Collected Input from Asheville residents and business owners through public input survey
+• Staff collected Input from Asheville residents and business owners through public input survey

 • Distributed paper leaf/brush bags to City residents